foxBMS/foxbms-2/docs/tools/fox/plot/fox_plot.rst

 Configuration Files
 -------------------

-Two configuration files are needed to properly extract the data from the input-files and then plot this data.
+Two configuration files are needed to properly extract the data from ``csv`` files and then plot this data.
 These files have to be yaml-files and need to have a certain structure to work with the tool, which will be explained in the following sections.